sinat101/test_gradle/DECLARATIVE_GRADLE.md

 This demonstration includes [declarative settings files](#declarative-settings) and
 [declarative build files](#declarative-build-files).
+The Gradle distribution also exports the [restricted DSL schemas](#restricted-dsl-schemas) that it uses to evaluate the files.

 * The available models are currently taken from the current Gradle API.
 * Error reporting is not user friendly but displays informed messages